nibrunie/ArithmeticCoding/README.md

 To try this code, just do *make test*

+## Encode/Decode with update ##

+In those functions, rather than using a statically initialized probability table, the coder/decoded uses a dynamic table which is updated according to the occurence count of symbols encountered during encoding/decoding.
+The encode and decode function MUST be called with identical update parameters (*update_range* and *range_clear*) to be functionnal.

 # References
 [1] Said, Amir.
 "Introduction to arithmetic coding-theory and practice."
 Hewlett Packard Laboratories Report (2004).